 Trance.
 House.
 Techno.
-And plenty of reggaetón (the super-charged blend of American and Latin hip hop and rap).
+And plenty of reggaetón (the super-charged blend of American and Latin hip-hop and rap).
 If you love to dance, these words are music to your ears, and this is the music you'll hear at these three San Juan nightclubs.
-And if you're looking for a more relaxed environment, check out a few of San Juan's lounges instead.
+And if you're looking for a more relaxed environment, check out San Juan's lounges instead.

 The El San Juan Hotel & Casino is a top nightlife destination even without the added bonus of a club.
 But it happens to have one of Puerto Rico's hottest nightlife destinations in Club Brava.
 A popular haunt for tourists, locals, guest DJs, and even the occasional celebrity, Brava justly gets packed to bursting point on weekends.
 With a crowd that's energetic, scantily clad, and generally representative of the city's pretty people, you'll be happy you came to mingle, jiggle, and lounge at Brava.

 To get here: The hotel is located in Isla Verde, a short cab ride east of Old San Juan when there's no traffic, a potentially much longer drive if there is traffic to the old city.
 The club is located in the lobby of the hotel.

 To make a night of it: The El San Juan can easily be your destination for the evening.
 The lobby lounge is a great place to hang out and people watch to your heart's content as you sample a few cocktails.
 From there, you can head to Koco for an excellent Caribbean-themed dinner (heavy on the coconut) and then line up for the club.
 After, spend some time at my favorite casino in San Juan.